-Also, directly across from Radio City Music Hall along the Avenue of Americas, aka 6th Avenue, where you can enjoy views of the giant holiday ornaments, Christmas lights, and oversized candy cane forest.
+Also, directly across from Radio City Music Hall along the Avenue of Americas, aka 6th Avenue, where you can enjoy views of the giant holiday ornaments, big Christmas lights, and oversized candy cane forest.

-Each year during November and December since 1925, the Radio City Rockette dancers put on their annual holiday 90-minute show featuring over 140 performers to an original music score with dancing and singing including the famous synchronized toy soldier routine and number!
+A holiday tradition since 1925, the Radio City Rockette dancers put on their annual holiday 90-minute show featuring over 140 performers to an original music score with dancing and singing including the famous synchronized toy soldier routine and number!

 Lotte New York Palace

-Nearby Rockefeller Center is another one of the best Christmas trees in NYC: the Christmas tree at Lotte New York Palace!
+Nearby Rockefeller Center is another one of the best Christmas trees in NYC, the Christmas tree at Lotte New York Palace!

+Since this is also a hotel, you can stay here for the holidays!
 This is an extremely popular photo spot for couples, families, and Instagrammers, which means it can also get a little crowded.
-If you want to get a picture-perfect moment here, try coming earlier on the weekday mornings if your NYC itinerary allows for it!
+If you want to get a picture-perfect moment here, try coming earlier on weekday mornings if your NYC Christmas itinerary allows for it!